Actifio/powershell/README.md

 ```
 Connect-Act 10.61.5.114 -actuser admin -passwordfile "c:\temp\password.key" -ignorecerts
 ```
-You will need to store the certificate during first login.
+You will need to store the certificate during first login if you don't use **-ignorecerts**

+Note you can use **-quiet** to supress messages.
+This is handy when scripting.

 ### 10) Example commands